rlbc/signaturedb/README.md

 # signaturedb

-Make a gmt file from https://lymphochip.nih.gov/signaturedb/ to use on GSEA.
+Create a GMT file using the data from https://lymphochip.nih.gov/signaturedb/ for use with GSEA.